EverFi/recoloring-scripts/readme.md

 On a Mac,
 - Download the scripts by clicking "Download Zip" above.
 (Or clone the repo).
 - Move `Open Smart Vector Graphics.jsx` and into your `/Applications/Adobe Photoshop CC 2017/Presets/Scripts` folder.
-- Move `Recolor All Open AI Docs.jsx` into your `/Applications/Adobe Illustrator CC 2017/Presets.localized/en_US/Scripts` folder.
+- Move `Recolor All Open AI Docs.jsx` and `Convert Folder of AI files to SVG.jsx` into your `/Applications/Adobe Illustrator CC 2017/Presets.localized/en_US/Scripts` folder.
 (On my machine there is a Presets.localized folder, but it shows in the Finder as just "Presets").
 If you are using an older version of the Adobe Suite, find the corresponding folder in your Applications folder.
 - Restart Illustrator and Photoshop.

 For PC instructions, refer to [Adobe's Support Portal](https://helpx.adobe.com/photoshop/using/scripting.html) for the install location.